 Andy Cheezum is the Vice President and Partner at Willow Construction, the contractor who oversaw the renovation of the 1926 Armory as the new home for Wye River Upper School.
 Cheezum, a graduate of the Shore Leadership Program, is an Eastern Shore Native and has served on many boards supporting the community.
 Currently, he serves on the ACE Mentor Program Board of Directors and as Lay Leader at Centreville United Methodist Church.
 Andy resides in Centreville with his wife, Gretchen.
 Andy is also on the Finance Comittee at Wye River Upper School.

 Elizabeth Devlin Hackett, Trustee

 Elizabeth is the Director of Advancement for Chesapeake College in Wye Mills, MD where she supports the fundraising strategy and activities for the College Foundation Board.
 She was the Founder and Executive Director of Page Turners: Girls Who Read to Achieve.
 Elizabeth was a Teach for America teacher in Charlotte NC.
-She resides with her husband in Easton, MD.
+She resides with her husband and infant son in Easton, MD.
 Elizabeth is the Chair of the Resource Development Committee at Wye River Upper School.

 Harry J. Duffey III, Trustee